toa-io/toa/runtime/cli/readme.md

 ### configure

-`toa configure` outputs shell commands to manipulate local environment variables, thus in must be piped with `source /dev/stdin`.
+Outputs shell commands to manipulate local environment variables, thus in must be piped with `source /dev/stdin`.

 <dl>